 Legal Text

 DCP 291 Proposed Legal Text

+Include Section reference

 Charge 1 is applied to export charges as a credit.
 The credit is expressed as a negative charge rate in p/kWh and is applied in respect of active power units exported during the DNO Party’s super-red time band.
 The credit rate is set to zeroone for all generation Connectees who are assigned an F Factor of zero.
 The credit rate is calculated as follows: